utilmeta/utilmeta-py/docs/en/guide/handle-request.md

 ```

 !!! tip
+	If the request path lacks the path params without default, a 404 Notfound will be responsed, such as `GET /doc`

 If the request parameter does not meet the declared rules or cannot be converted to the corresponding type, you will get `400 BadRequest` an error response, such as